qzcool/startupideas/manuscript/chapter1.md

 As more 90s and 00s becoming programmers, products and accessories that demonstrate personality will be in good sale.

+### Successful Determinant
+Overall market size is relatively small.
+Finding the main user groups could be tough.

 ### Suggested Procedure
 1. Do the market research on DevStickers's most popular products.
 Programming languages are universal, it is very likely the popularity is similar in China.
 Also, the customer segmentation could be quite similar.
 So at least after the research, you will have a short-list of your initial products and user groups.
 I bet React and Vue will top the list.
 2. Pick print-on-demand drop-shipping supplier.
 Not like in the US market where you can find a bundle of mature suppliers like Gooten and Printful, there is few trustworthy supplier in China.
 I would only recommend [EASYPNP](http://easypnp.com/) as they are the best in on-demand printing in China.
 Also, seriously consider if you would like to stock some inventories using oversea suppliers for initial stages to get rid of the communication barrier with domestic supplier.
 3. Create your brand.
 Choose your brand name wisely, better with a Chinese meaning.
+3. Register a WeChat Public Account for your brand using [this link](https://mp.weixin.qq.com/?lang=en_US).
 4. Start your online store on Alibaba Taobao following [this procedure](https://world.taobao.com/helper/knowledge.htm?kid=6563218).
 Taobao is the largest Chinese C2C e-commerce platform with 448 million monthly-active users (MAU). **Building a Shopify-liked e-commerce website from scratch is not the best choice in China, as customers are more used to shopping on platforms.**
 4. Recruit your first several users and give them free sample for feedback.
 You can try:
     1. Give free sample to your connections in China